Eagle Springs Elementary celebrates 30th African American Read-in Chain

 Faculty member Betty Barnes hosted the event to give students more insight into the culture.

 “I want to emphasize black authors.
-I want them to realize that there are a lot of black authors.
-Introduce them to books that were written by black authors.
+There are a lot of black authors.
+Therefore, introduce them [students] to books that were written by black authors.
 I collect a lot of books so students can see them.
-If they go to the library that they will be able to see those same books and they can check them out themselves and read them,” says Barnes.
+If they go to the library they will be able to see those same books and they can check them out themselves and read them,” says Barnes.

 - retired teachers